solihah-a/solihah-a/README.md

 ## 😄 Hi there!

-I am a Sophomore majoring in Computer Science at Clarkson University with a strong foundation in programming and problem-solving.
+I am a Junior majoring in Computer Science at Clarkson University with a strong foundation in programming and problem-solving.
 I enjoy applying my technical skills to real-world problems and continuously expanding my knowledge in new areas.

 I’m currently preparing for career opportunities in IT/CyberSecurity.